liyanant/multi_prop_pred_halide_SEs/README.md

 The optimised models for machine learning predictions have been uploaded for ease of replication of this work.
 They can be found in the ionic_conductivity/optimised_models, mechanical_properties/optimised_models, and ESW/optimised_models subdirectories.

+Codes used for model training and predictions, and producing feature importance plots can be found in the ionic_conductivity/codes, mechanical_properties/codes, and ESW/codes subdirectories.

 ## Authors
 This repository and codes under it are maintained by